cfpb/development/standards/python.md

 [Donald Stufft has an excelent article with a more in-depth discussion of this difference](https://caremad.io/posts/2013/07/setup-vs-requirement/).
 For our purposes, we use both requirements files and requirements specified in `setup.py` depending on the circumstance of the dependency.

 Our applications should use requirements files with pinned versions.
-For example, [cfgov-refresh has several requirements files](https://github.com/cfpb/cfgov-refresh/tree/master/requirements) that pin all relevant versions for deployment, testing, local execution, and other specific needs.
-Some of these requirements files inherit from each other (e.g., [`base.txt` uses the `-r libraries.txt` directive](https://github.com/cfpb/cfgov-refresh/blob/master/requirements/base.txt#L3) to include the requirements from that file).
+For example, [consumerfinance.gov has several requirements files](https://github.com/cfpb/consumerfinance.gov/tree/master/requirements) that pin all relevant versions for deployment, testing, local execution, and other specific needs.
+Some of these requirements files inherit from each other (e.g., [`base.txt` uses the `-r libraries.txt` directive](https://github.com/cfpb/consumerfinance.gov/blob/master/requirements/base.txt#L3) to include the requirements from that file).

 Our libraries should specify dependencies with supported version ranges ([and those ranges should be tested with tox](../tox.ini)) in `setup.py` using [the appropriate setuptools `_requires` keyword](https://setuptools.readthedocs.io/en/latest/setuptools.html#declaring-dependencies).
 For example, our [wagtail-sharing library](https://github.com/cfpb/wagtail-sharing) declares install-time requirements with `install_requires` and testing requirements with `extras_require={'testing': testing_extras}`.